1230james/maitetsu-english-tweak/README.md

 ## Progress
 If you're viewing this on the `master` branch, you are seeing the progress that the latest release covers.

-If you're viewing this on the `dev-master` branch, you are more-or-less seeing the progress that the latest commit cover.
+If you're viewing this on the `dev-master` branch, you are seeing more-or-less the progress that the latest commit covers.

 Be sure to view this section on the `dev-master` branch ([here](https://github.com/1230james/maitetsu-english-tweak/tree/dev-master)) for the most up-to-date progress information!